prerna3992/WSD-system-implementation/README.md

 The training data specifies the correct sense of the target word providing its verbal context surrounding the target word.
 Each line of training data has the the following format: word.pos | sense-id | prev-context %% target %% next-context
  word is the original form of the target word for which we are to predict the sense.
 You will use it to lookup the XML dictionary.
  pos is the POS where `n', `v', and `a' stand for noun, verb, and adjective, respectively.
- sense-id is the integer number for the correct sense id dened in our dictionary.
+ sense-id is the integer number for the correct sense id defined in our dictionary.
  prev-context is the text given earlier than each of the target word occurrence.
  target is the actual occurrence of the target word.
 Note that the word \begin.v" could occur as \beginning" instead of \begin" to denote a participle at the given position.
  next-context is the text given later than each of the target word occurrence.